PYAG1/scheduling-agent/README.md

 ### Key Components

 - **`indexMenu` Flow**: Indexes a PDF by extracting text, chunking it, converting chunks to documents, and storing them in a local vector store.
-- **`rancardAgentFlow` Flow**: Handles user queries by retrieving relevant documents, creating a chat session with the `gemini20Flash` model, and using tools to generate responses.
+- **`savannahAgentFlow` Flow**: Handles user queries by retrieving relevant documents, creating a chat session with the `gemini20Flash` model, and using tools to generate responses.
 - **AI Configuration**: Uses Genkit with Google AI’s `gemini20Flash` model and `textEmbedding004` for embeddings.

 ## Additional Resources